home maintenance record system

 It's not that people don't know it's a good idea.
 It's that setting one up feels like a project, and by the time they get around to it, the furnace filter size is forgotten, the contractor's card is lost, and the warranty paperwork is in a box in the garage.

 The good news: you don't need a perfect system.
 You need a good-enough system that you'll actually use.
+A home maintenance log that captures what was done, when, and by whom is the foundation — everything else builds from there.

 What to track in your home maintenance record